|

 Interior Features

-giving, highlighted with a subtle eucalyptus wood trim.
-Air conditioning
+a subtle eucalyptus wood trim.
+Air conditioning with dual-zone

-is ideal for both gripping and concentrating on the road.
+radio controls is ideal for both gripping and concentrating

 Exterior Features

-The top structure is made of aluminum and magnesium with composite exterior
+efficiently.
+The top structure is made of aluminum and magnesium

 Performance